bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **esiV1**
-> string esiV1($path, $datasource, $page)
+> string esiV1($esi_path_query, $datasource)

-Makes an ESI request and returns the result.
+Makes an ESI GET request on behalf on an EVE character and returns the result.

-Needs role: app-esi      *                  Instead of the path parameter, you can also simply append it to the URL,                         but that does not work with OpenAPI clients since path parameters are always URL encoded.      *                  This supports the 'If-None-Match' header.      *                  The following headers from ESI are passed through to the response:                         Content-Type ETag Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning
+Needs role: app-esi<br>      *                  This supports the 'If-None-Match' header, i. e. it is passed through to ESI.<br>      *                  The following headers from ESI are passed through to the response:                         Content-Type ETag Expires X-Esi-Error-Limit-Remain X-Esi-Error-Limit-Reset X-Pages warning

 ### Example
 ```php